MariaZofiaZimmermann/mariazofiazimmermann.github.io/_pages/about.md

 # Maria Zimmermann

-I am a cognitive neuroscientist at the University of Warsaw studying how language experience shapes cortical organization.
+I am a cognitive neuroscientist at the University of Warsaw studying how human experience shapes brain organization.

-My research combines fMRI, naturalistic paradigms, sign language, and computational modeling to investigate communication, narrative processing, and brain plasticity.